MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/extend-copilot-generative-help.md

 ---
-title: Add custom knowledge to generative help and guidance with Copilot
+title: Add knowledge to generative help and guidance with Copilotwith Copilot
 description: Learn about how to add custom knowledge to generative help and guidance to support users with additional information.
 author: cabeln
 ms.author: cabeln
 ms.topic: how-to
+ms.reviewer: kamaybac
+ms.search.form:
+ms.topic: how-to
-ms.date: 08/02/2024
+ms.date: 08/07/2024
+ms.custom:
-ms.custom: bap-template
+  - bap-template
-ms.reviewer:
 ms.collection:
   - bap-ai-copilot
-audience: Application User
-ms.search.region: Global
-ms.search.form:
 ---

-# Add custom knowledge to generative help and guidance with Copilot
+# Add knowledge to generative help and guidance with Copilot

 Copilot uses *knowledge sources* as the basis of the information it provides to users.
 Copilot capabilities in finance and operations apps come with the out-of-the-box *conversational boosting* topic, which uses [Generative answers in Microsoft Copilot Studio](/microsoft-copilot-studio/nlu-boost-conversations) to answer user questions based on information provided by the knowledge sources it has been given.